derrian-distro/LoRA_Easy_Training_Scripts/README.md

 ## LoCon and loha merging
 I have added a popup style script for merging LoCon models into normal models. all you need to do is follow the popups. you can start it by running the bat file `locon_loha_merge.bat`

+## Experimental XTI training.
+I created a rudimentary popup script for training XTI.
+I have only tested that the arguments are getting properly passed, beyond that I have not tested anything as I don't actually know how to train them.
+Please submit a bug report if you know how to train them, and it doesn't work for you, as I'd not know otherwise.

 ## Changelog
+- Apr 14, 2023
+  - Updated sd-scripts and LyCORIS
+  - added the weighted captions arguments as well as support for the new DyLoRA.
+  - added support for XTI in the form of a popup script.
+It's not entirely tested beyond making sure it actually passes arguments correctly to the training scripts as well as making assumptions about what arguments are required.
+It is *very* rudimentary in comparison to the main scripts, doesn't have a majority of the features the normal scripts have, but at least it has json saving and loading.
+Since I have no idea how to train TI or XTI, I'm going to need some feedback from people who *do* so I can fix any bugs that might exist
 - Apr 8, 2023
   - Updated sd-scripts and LyCORIS
   - added all of the new huggingface commands to the `ArgsList.py` that was added recently by sd-scripts, but I didn't include them in the popups.